dendronhq/catalogue-open-pkm/vault/pkm.md

 <iframe src="https://ghbtns.com/github-btn.html?user=dendronhq&repo=catalogue-open-pkm&type=star&count=false&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

-This site is meant to be a reference of all things PKM.
+This site is meant to be a reference of all things PKM (Personal knowledge management).

 It is a work in progress.